“Before & After” Portfolio

 What I offer you — that most other proofreading services don’t

-- Thirty years of expertise plus personally tailored attention.
+- Twenty-five years of expertise plus personally tailored attention.
 Why work with me instead of a large online proofreading service?
-Because when you do, you’ll always get me — and my three decades of experience — going to work on your job.
+Because when you do, you’ll always get me — and my two and a half decades of experience — going to work on your job.
 That’s in contrast to proofreading agencies with large stables of assorted proofreaders of varying ages, backgrounds, and skill levels, who are randomly assigned to each project as it comes in, depending on availability.
 Plus, over time I get to know both your style preferences and those of your clients, and bring that knowledge to bear on every project.

 - Directly relevant advertising-agency experience.
 Most proofreaders also probably can’t match my background as someone who has worked in the advertising industry my entire career.
 And not just as a proofreader, but as a typographer as well.
 One who’s very much aware of graphic design and layout issues, not simply the words on the page.